-The analysis presented here is based on two datasets: i) a set of deep ground based optical images obtained at different facilities (the Fosca Nit Observatory and Hallas Observatory) and ii) a set of far-infrared images observed with MIPS at the Spitzer Space Telescope at $24\mu m$ , $70\mu m$ and $160\mu m$ and with IRAS using the latest IRIS data products.
+The analysis presented here is based on three datasets: i) a set of deep ground based optical images obtained at different facilities (the Fosca Nit Observatory and Hallas Observatory), a set of far-infrared images observed with MIPS at the Spitzer Space Telescope at $24\mu m$, $70\mu m$ and $160\mu m$ and with IRAS using the latest IRIS data products and iii) a set of high resolution HI maps constructed from VLA interferometric observations (from the THINGS database; Walter et al. 2008).

 The first dataset was collected with a commercially available 106mm aperture f/5 Takahashi FSQ refractor telescope of the Fosca Nit Observatory (FNO) situated near Ager (Spain) at the Monsec Astronomical Park.
-We used a Santa Barbara Imaging Group (SBIG) STL-11000M CCD camera which yields a large field of view (3.9.× 2.7.) at a plate scale of 3.5 arcsec/pixel.
+We used a Santa Barbara Imaging Group (SBIG) STL-11000M CCD camera which yields a large field of view $(3.9^{\circ} \times 2.7^{\circ})$ at a plate scale of 3.5 arcsec/pixel.
 The image set consists of multiple deep exposures through four Optec Inc. broadband (LBGR) filters.
-A set of individual 600 sec images were obtained during several photometric nights between January and February 2008, achieving a total exposure times of the co-added images of 17,100 sec.
+A set of individual 600 sec images were obtained during several photometric nights between January and February 2008, achieving a total exposure times of the co-added images of 17100 sec.

 High resolution images were also gathered, during four photometric nights between February and March 2007, with a 14.5" f/8 RCOS cassegrain telescope situated at the Hallas Observatory Annex (HOA) situated near Foresthill, California (USA).
-A Santa Barbara Imaging Group STL-11000M camera, yielding a 41'× 27' field of view and a 1 arcsec/pixel plate scale, was attached to the Cassegrain focus of the telescope.
-A set of images through four broadband (LGBR) filters have been secured and co-added, yielding a total exposure time of 51,400 sec.
+A Santa Barbara Imaging Group STL-11000M camera, yielding a $41' \times 27'$ field of view and a 1 arcsec/pixel plate scale, was attached to the Cassegrain focus of the telescope.
+A set of images through four broadband (LGBR) filters have been secured and co-added, yielding a total exposure time of 51400 sec.

 The images were reduced following standard procedures for bias correction and flat-fielding.
 To enhance the signal-to-noise of the faint structures around M81, image noise was attenuated with a Gaussian filter (Davis 1990).

 MIPS images were also retrieved from the Spitzer Infrared Nearby Galaxy Survey (SINGS Data Release 4, Kennicut et al. 2003) public archive.
-The sample consists of a set of deep images in the 24μm, 70μm and 160μm bands.
-The total exposure time is approximately 220 s, 84 s and 25 s at 24μm,70μm and 160μm, respectively.
+The sample consists of a set of deep images in the $24\mu m$, $70\mu m$ and $160\mu m$ bands.
+The total exposure time is approximately 220 s, 84 s and 25 s at $24\mu m$, $70\mu m$ and $160\mu m$, respectively.
 Individual frames have been reduced using the MIPS Instrument Team Data Analysis Tool (Gordon et al. 2005).
 The background was subtracted using the average value of an empty region of the MIPS field of view.
-The uncertainties of the final absolute calibrations were estimated at 10% for the 24μm data and 20% for both the 70μm and 160μm data.
+The uncertainties of the final absolute calibrations were estimated at 10% for the $24\mu m$ data and 20% for both the $70\mu m$ and $160\mu m$ data.
 The combined images were then aligned in the standard WCS reference frame.
-The overall field of view is approximately 30'×44'.
+The overall field of view is approximately $30' \times 44'$.